integreat-io/integreat/README.md

 }
 ```

-The actual value of the `id` is irrelevant to Integreat, as long as it is a
+- `id`: A unique string identifying the ident.
+The actual value is irrelevant to
-string with A-Z, a-z, 0-9, \_, and -, and it's unique within one Integreat
+  Integreat, as long as it is a string with A-Z, a-z, 0-9, \_, and -, and it's
-configuration.
-This means that mapped values from services may be used as ident
+  unique within one Integreat configuration.
+This means that mapped values from
-ids, but make sure the id is unique.
+  services may be used as ident ids, as long as they are unique among these
+  services.

-`tokens` are other values that may identify this ident.
-E.g., an api that uses
+- `tokens`: A list of values that may identify this ident in other services.
+For
-Twitter OAuth to identify it's users, may provide the `'twitter|23456'` token in
+  example, an api that uses Twitter OAuth to identify its users, may provide
-the example above, which will be replaced with this ident when it enters
+  the `'twitter|23456'` token in the example above, which will be replaced with
-Integreat.

-`roles` are an example of how idents are given permissions.
+  this ident when it enters Integreat.
+- `roles`: A list of roles or permissions given to this ident.
 The roles are
   custom defined per setup, and may be mapped to roles from other systems.
 When
-setting the auth rules for a service, roles may be used to require that
+  setting the auth rules for a schema, you specify required rules so that to get
-the request to get data of this schema, an ident with the role `admin` must
+  data cast in this schema, an ident with e.g. the role `admin` must be
-be provided.
+  provided.

 Actions are authenticated by setting an ident on the `meta.ident` property.
 It's
 up to the code dispatching an action to get hold of the properties of an ident